nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **API** : [`Storage.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/storage/Storage.java)

 The `Storage` component,
-* `UserPrefsStorage` can save `UserPref` objects in json format and read it back.
+* `UserPrefsStorage` can save `UserPref` objects in JSON format and read it back.
-* `CakeCollateStorage` can save cakecollate's data in json format and read it back.
+* `CakeCollateStorage` can save CakeCollate's data in JSON format and read it back.
-* `OrderItemsStorage` can save order items data in json format and read it back.
+* `OrderItemsStorage` can save order items data in JSON format and read it back.

 ### Common classes